holidayextras/culture/deployment-guidelines.md

 The github release can be created automatically once a merge to the project's master branch has been performed, as shown below.

+Please make sure you have included the deployment helper in the project's `devDependencies` as follows:

+    "devDependencies": {
+      "@holidayextras/deployment-helpers": "^1.4.1"
+    }

+On CI please set the following environment variables:

+    GITHUB_USER
+    GITHUB_API_TOKEN

+We have specific CircleCI and Travis github user credentials to use here, please ask an SA for details.

 #### Travis

 Example config: